TryGhost/docs/content/install/debian.md

 sudo dpkg -i mysql-apt-config_0.8.10-1_all.deb
 ```

 > Note: Add the newest Debian version to the unsupported system (the list starts from oldest to newest systems).
 Add the MySQL Server & Cluster product.
-Add the newest recommended MySQL version found in the prerequisites section of this guide.
+Add the newest MySQL version found in the prerequisites section of this guide.
 Select the 'ok' option when complete.

 Get the updated repository list and install MySQL.